Oslo Norway Travel Guide

 Fredrikstad and Gamlebyen (Old Town): (~1 hour 15 minutes drive/train south).
 Scandinavia's best-preserved fortified town, with moats, ramparts, cobblestone streets, and numerous galleries and craft shops.
 Gamlebyen holds a unique historical atmosphere.

-Discover the natural beauty and rich cultural heritage surrounding Oslo, offering opportunities for relaxation and adventure.
+Discover the beauty of nature and rich cultural heritage surrounding Oslo, offering opportunities for relaxation and adventure.

 Nordmarka: Oslo's vast forest wilderness, easily accessible by public transport (T-bane).
 Ideal for hiking, biking, cross-country skiing, plus fishing.